 The CIMT test serves as a useful data point to understand the health of your arteries, but you can take steps to improve the health of your heart and arteries:

 - Avoid smoking tobacco, marijuana, and other substances.

 - Cut down on excessive consumption of alcohol.

 - Eat a diet high in proteins, especially vegetable sources such as legumes, beans, and soy.

 - Perform moderate to intense aerobic exercise at least three times per week for at least 30 minutes each time.

 - Consider resistance exercises, such as weightlifting.
-Evidence suggests that this optimizes your lipid profile.
+Evidence that this optimizes your lipid profile.